Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Q. How do you clean a gas grill with vinegar?

 Mix 2 cups of vinegar with 1 cup of baking soda.
 You can use this mixture on a wire brush to scrub the grill or spray it directly on the grate from a spray bottle.
-If the grill grates have lots of built-up debris and grease, you can place this solution in the same sort of bin you used for soapy water, then seal it to allow the grates to soak.
+If the grill grates have a lot of built-up debris and grease, you can place this solution in the same sort of bin you used for soapy water, then seal it to allow the grates to soak.

 Q. Is it OK to power wash a gas grill?